 There are also some prohibited items that you should never bring with you to the fingerprinting area at your biometrics appointment:

-- Code 1 - Fingerprinting for ten prints only.
-USCIS will send the fingerprints to the FBI the same day for a background check
+Code 1: Fingerprinting for 10 prints only.
+USCIS will send the fingerprints to the FBI the same day for a background check.

-- Code 3 - Fingerprinting for ten prints, index finger press print, photo, and signature.
-Code 3 is a combination of Codes 1 and 2
+Code 3: Fingerprinting for 10 prints, index finger press print, photo, and signature.
+Code 3 is a combination of Codes 1 and 2.

 You don’t have to bring any payment with you to the biometrics appointment if you have already paid the biometrics fee(s) with your application (this is usually the case).
-Learn more about how to prepare for the biometrics appointment on the USCIS website.
+USCIS also provides information on how to prepare for your appointment.

 When you arrive at your local Application Support Center (ASC), an immigration officer will greet you at the door.
 The officer will then ask for your biometrics appointment notice and your photo identification to confirm that you are the person, or people, listed on the biometrics appointment letter.